 2. Claiming Depreciation

-When you rent out properties or use real estate to conduct your business, you can write off property depreciation and reduce your tax bill.
+When renting out properties or using real estate to conduct your business, you can write off property depreciation and reduce your tax bill.
 The IRS has different depreciation periods, and which period applies depends on the kind of property you have.
 The depreciation period for residential properties is 27.5 years, while the commercial property depreciation period is 39 years.
-So if you’re renting a single-family unit that you purchased for $100,000, you can claim depreciation deductions worth $3,636 every year.
+So, if you’re renting a single-family unit you purchased for $100,000, you can claim depreciation deductions worth $3,636 annually.

 3. Rental Income Is Not Earned Income

-As you can see, real estate investing requires you pay more taxes, but there are tax advantages as well.
-That said, figuring out which taxes you’re subject to as an owner and capitalizing off every tax advantage can be tough.
+As you can see, real estate investing requires paying more taxes, but there are also tax advantages.
+That said, figuring out which taxes you’re subject to as an owner and capitalizing off every tax advantage can be challenging.
 This is why you should work with a trusted tax expert, as they’ll prepare your tax returns and help you avoid any troubles with the IRS.
-And if you want to purchase a property but you don’t have the capital to do so, contact a transactional lender who can provide a short-term loan.
+And if you want to purchase a property but don’t have the capital to do so, contact a transactional lender who can provide a short-term loan.
 At DoubleClose.com, we offer double close wholesale real estate funding to investors who need funding to close a deal quickly.
-Get in touch with us to learn more about double closing and how it can help you avoid hefty real estate taxes.
+Contact us to learn more about double closing and how it can help you avoid hefty real estate taxes.